“We know more about the movement of celestial bodies than about the soil underfoot.”

 Trees, whether the tenacious street trees or mighty forest redwoods, are vital to life on earth.

 Underfoot is a work in progress.
 I have been developing it since Autumn 2020 in collaboration with interactive designer Benji Bailes, with sound by Lex Kosanke.
 It is an intimate experience with vast possibilities.
-We are currently working to bring it to a bigger audience.

 The public were first invited to step ‘beneath the forest’ to experience a version of this installation at the E17 Art Trail, July 2021.
 Initial immersion in darkness and noise cancelling headphones helped disorientate the senses and bring the wonder of the underground to a 3x3m space.